codcloud/intro-katacoda/intro-openshift/rhoar-eap/1build-code.md

 ## Forking the Github repository

 Make sure you are logged into [Github](https://github.com).
-Then proceed to the [following repository]().
+Then proceed to the [following repository](https://github.com/openshift-katacoda/dd-jaxrs).
 It has a simple [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) service that generates a Dungeon & Dragons character when you hit the endpoint.

-On the top of the Github page you will see a button called "Fork".
+On the top right of the Github page you will see a button called "Fork".
 Please go ahead and select this button and place the git fork in one of your Github organizations.

 ??????
 Image here